Roshaan07/python-for-devops/Day-06/01-Notes/Arithmetic Operators.md

 2. **Subtraction (-):** Subtracts the right operand from the left operand.
 3. **Multiplication (*):** Multiplies two numbers.
 4. **Division (/):** Divides the left operand by the right operand (results in a floating-point number).
-5. **Floor Division (//):** Divides the left operand by the right operand and rounds down to the nearest whole number.
+5. **Float Division (//):** Divides the left operand by the right operand and rounds down to the nearest whole number.
 6. **Modulus (%):** Returns the remainder of the division of the left operand by the right operand.
 7. **Exponentiation (**):** Raises the left operand to the power of the right operand.